SIXTY YEARS OF SYNCHRO-SYM STUDY

 SIXTY YEARS OF APPLIED SYNCHRO-SYM STUDY

-The following bibliography references 60 years of selected academic studies (with clarifying comments enclosed in {}), which confirms the attributes and challenges surrounding the brushless symmetric multiphase doubly-fed “synchronous” electric motor or generator system with active multiphase winding sets symmetrically placed on the rotor and stator assemblies to inherently maintain the same electric motor package footprint of materials, cost, and loss but only with the practical enabling invention of a brushless real time emulation controller (BRTEC) to eliminate the multiphase brush-slip-ring assembly and the known instability issues of “synchronous” operation from sub-synchronous to super-synchronous speeds, including at (or about) synchronous speed.
-As a result, the only symmetric multiphase doubly-fed synchronous electric motor or generator system, called SYNCHRO-SYM, provides twice the constant-torque speed range with a given torque, voltage, and frequency of excitation (i.e., 7200 RPM at 60Hz with one pole-pair versus 3600 RPM for all others), which is tantamount to double the power density and octuple the peak torque at half the cost and half the loss per unit of power rating of any other electric motor:
+The following bibliography (with clarifying comments enclosed in {}) references over 60 years of selected academic studies, research, and publications, which confirm the exceptional performance attributes and implementation challenges surrounding the brushless symmetric multiphase doubly-fed “synchronous” electric motor or generator system (EMS) with the unique, optimal electromagnetic symmetry of directly-excited multiphase (or active) winding sets symmetrically placed on the rotor and stator assemblies, respectively, which inherently maintains the same electric motor package footprint of materials, cost, and loss, but only with the practical enabling invention of a brushless real time emulation controller (BRTEC) to eliminate the multiphase brush-slip-ring assembly and its known instability issues of “synchronous” operation, such as by random line or shaft perturbations, from sub-synchronous to super-synchronous speeds, including at (or about) synchronous speed:

-[DOUBLE CONTINUOUS POWER DENSITY and EIGHT TIMES PEAK TORQUE DENSITY] “The double-armature machine {similarly known as the symmetric synchronous doubly-fed electric motor as only provided by SYNCHRO-SYM} has many merits…continuous power rating is double…in addition…a maximum pull-out torque of…eight times nominal frame size torque rating.”
+* [DOUBLE CONTINUOUS POWER DENSITY and EIGHT TIMES PEAK TORQUE DENSITY] “The double-armature machine {similarly known as the symmetric synchronous doubly-fed electric motor as only provided by SYNCHRO-SYM} has many merits…continuous power rating is double…in addition…a maximum pull-out torque of…eight times nominal frame size torque rating.”
 [See page 95, 1st column, paragraph 3] [1]

-[LOWER COST] “…the power electronic converter {of SYNCHRO-SYM} only has to handle a fraction of the total power…losses in the power electronic converter can be reduced…the cost…becomes lower.”
+* [LOWER COST] “…the power electronic converter {of SYNCHRO-SYM} only has to handle a fraction of the total power…losses in the power electronic converter can be reduced…the cost…becomes lower.”
 [See page 227, 1st column, paragraph 1] [2]

-[“SYNCHRONOUS DOUBLY-FED”] “…the doubly-fed synchronous electric machine {of SYNCHRO-SYM}…which allows full advantage…from the possibility of delivering energy to both the rotor and stator…create unstable operation…the desirable steady-state features of this machine are not available…” [See page 653, 1st column, paragraph 1] [3]
+* [“SYNCHRONOUS DOUBLY-FED”] “…the doubly-fed synchronous electric machine {of SYNCHRO-SYM}…which allows full advantage…from the possibility of delivering energy to both the rotor and stator…create unstable operation…the desirable steady-state features of this machine are not available…” [See page 653, 1st column, paragraph 1] [3]

-[AUTOMATIC EMULATION CONTROL] “The operation of an ideal control circuit would be independent of the amplitude and frequency of the input signal.”
+* [SENSORLESS & AUTOMATIC EMULATION CONTROL] “The operation of an ideal control circuit would be independent of the amplitude and frequency of the input signal.”
 [See page 656 3rd column paragraph 1] [3]

-[REAL TIME CONTROL] “The controller requires too many measurements and off-line computations{unlike BRTEC of SYNCHRO-SYM, the field-oriented controller (FOC) is not brushless, uniformly bidirectional, instantaneous, sensor-less, automatic, which quickly leads to instability} [See page 1651, 1st column, paragraph 3] [4]
+* [REAL TIME CONTROL] “The controller requires too many measurements and off-line computations{unlike BRTEC of SYNCHRO-SYM, the field-oriented controller (FOC) is not brushless, uniformly bidirectional, instantaneous, sensor-less, automatic, which quickly leads to instability} [See page 1651, 1st column, paragraph 3] [4]

-[INSTABILITY WITHOUT REAL TIME CONTROL] “The problem of inherent instability…uncontrollable torque angle is an old one … the problem of accelerating the machine and synchronizing it to the power system has continued.”
+* [INSTABILITY WITHOUT REAL TIME CONTROL] “The problem of inherent instability…uncontrollable torque angle is an old one … the problem of accelerating the machine and synchronizing it to the power system has continued.”
 [See page 526, Column 2, Paragraph 2] [5]

-[REAL TIME CONTROL] “Since realization of such a control which requires…zero time is almost impossible…” [See page 803 paragraph 6] [6]
+* [REAL TIME CONTROL] “Since realization of such a control which requires…zero time is almost impossible…” [See page 803 paragraph 6] [6]

-[UNRIVALED PEAK POWER ] “…peak-power capability of this machine when acting as a motor is greater than that of any comparable form of machine.”
+* [UNRIVALED PEAK POWER ] “…peak-power capability of this machine when acting as a motor is greater than that of any comparable form of machine.”
 [See Abstract] [7]

-[LOWER COST] “The power converters rating…is substantially lower than the machine rating…” [See page 787 column 1, paragraph 1] [8]
+* [LOWER COST] “The power converters rating…is substantially lower than the machine rating…” [See page 787 column 1, paragraph 1] [8]

-[LOWER SIZE] “The higher cost of the machine (due to the slip rings of the Doubly-fed machine) is compensated by a reduction in the sizing of the power converters {of the Doubly-Fed Machine}.”
+* [LOWER SIZE] “The higher cost of the machine (due to the slip rings of the Doubly-fed machine) is compensated by a reduction in the sizing of the power converters {of the Doubly-Fed Machine}.”
 [See page 414, column 2, paragraph 3] [9]

 References